In this article you will learn:

 The bit that comes after the full stop in your domain name is called a ‘Top-Level Domain’, and there’s a seemingly bewildering array to choose from.
 The domain you choose may have an impact on how your website is perceived; for example, .org.uk looks trustworthy because it’s used by official charities and non-profit organisations, while .biz or .net come across as less professional and have been associated with low-quality spam sites.

 If you’re a UK-based business with UK customers, it’s best to choose a domain ending in .uk, as this is a trustworthy domain that shows visitors where you’re from.
-Google UK also gives more prominence to UK domains, so your website could potentially rank higher than a similar one with a .com domain, resulting in more traffic to your website and therefore more business.

 If you’re in Wales, another option is a .wales or .cymru domain, which shows you’re Welsh and proud.

 You have four options for .uk domains.
 The traditional one is .co.uk, which has the authority of being a firmly established Top-Level Domain.
 For charities and non-profits, .org.uk fits the bill perfectly.

 More recently, the shorter .uk has provided a snappier, more up-to-date alternative to .co.uk, while .me.uk is ideal for building your own personal brand online, such as through a blog or portfolio site.

 Tip 6 – Get some opinions on your shortlist

 When you’ve shortlisted your favourites from the available domain names you’ve looked at, conduct a poll among your friends (or even your customers) and see which they like best.

 They may notice something you haven’t, such as an unfortunate grouping of letters that forms a new word that you might not have intended.

 It’s also worth asking a few people to have a go at spelling your domain and reading it out loud, as this will highlight whether your domain is simple enough for others to type and pronounce.